Status of our project’s planning applications

-We have now submitted our planning application to Durham County Council for the onshore elements of our project.
+We were granted outline planning permission by Durham County Council for the English onshore elements of the project in November 2022.

-Following our planning application submission, Durham County Council has started its statutory period of consultation on our proposals.
-You can view our application and share your comments by visiting the Council’s planning portal and inputting our application’s reference number: DM/22/01663/OUT.
+You can view our approved application and associated documents by visiting the Council’s planning portal and inputting our application’s reference number: DM/22/01663/OUT.

 Looking ahead, we will need to submit detailed ‘reserved matters’ applications to provide information such as the detailed design and appearance of the converter station and substation.
 We expect to submit to these applications to Durham County Council for approval in winter 2023/2024.